Administrative Office No.: 0824-2425966

 The candidate registered for full time Ph.D.
 Programme shall be allowed to submit their thesis within five years of the date of their registration and part-time candidates within six years.
 Thereafter, the registration shall stand cancelled automatically unless, for valid reasons, an extension is granted by the Vice-Chancellor.

-(c) For those who possess M.Phil. degree in the subject from the same or any other recognized University, the minimum period for full-time research shall be two years and maximum period shall be four years.
-For part-time research the minimum period shall be three years and maximum period shall be five years.
+(c) For those who possess M.Phil. degree in the subject from the same or any other recognized University, the minimum period for full-time research shall also be three years and maximum period shall be five years.
+For part-time research the minimum period shall be three years and maximum period shall be six years.

 A candidate will be allowed to register after the expiry of the maximum period of Ph.D. registration, only if an extension of registration is approved by the Vice-Chancellor.